monistowl/enoch/docs/enochian-rules.md

 ### Concourse of Bishoping (Rule 5.10)
 - If three Bishops are on adjacent squares and the fourth Bishop moves to complete a 2×2 formation:
-  - The player completing the formation captures the two enemy Bishops
+  - The player completing the formation **captures the two enemy Bishops**
-  - Takes control of the ally Bishop's moves
+  - **Takes control of the ally's army** (similar to seizing a throne)
 - Allied Bishops move on the same diagonal course
 - Enemy Bishops move on different courses
-- There are only 5 positions on the board where a concourse can occur (not specified in available documentation)
+- The original text mentions "5 positions" where concourse can occur, but the engine implements detection for any valid 2×2 formation

 ### Concourse of Queens (Rule 5.11)
 - Same rules as Concourse of Bishoping, but with four Queens

-> ⚠️ **Not implemented:** These formation rules require detecting when a move
+### Requirements for a Valid Concourse
-> completes a 2×2 square of same-piece-type, identifying friend vs foe in the
+- Exactly 4 pieces of the same type (all Bishops or all Queens) in a 2×2 square
-> formation, and handling multi-capture plus control transfer.
-The exact 5 valid
+- The formation must contain exactly 2 enemy pieces and 1 ally piece (plus the moving piece)
-> positions are not documented in available sources.
+- Rooks, Knights, Pawns, and Kings cannot form a concourse

 ## Withdrawal (Rules 9.1-9.3)